From Perth to Broome: the best road trip in Western Australia in 3 weeks

 Besides Cable Beach, there are also a few other places worth visiting in Broome.
 Roebuck Bay for example, it’s a super cool mangrove beach with beautiful orange contrasts facing turquoise waters.
 An amazing spot to fly a drone!
 I also liked Gantheaume Point where you can spot footprints of dinosaurs that are over 130 million years old or you can swim in one of the hidden rock pools.
 Good to cool down during the day.

 On my last night, I went to the Mangrove Hotel where I witnessed the Staircase of the Moon.
 It’s a natural phenomenon every month when the full moon rises and creates the illusion of a staircase by reflecting the waters of Roebuck Bay in Broome.
 So unique and definitely worth planning your road trip in Western Australia around this event so you can witness it too!

-During my trip to Broome, I stayed first at Cable Beach Caravan Park, which is located close to Cable Beach, has a lovely pool and very clean camping amenities.
-I also stayed one night in Kimberley Sands Resort, which is the perfect place to relax and enjoy some luxury after this camping trip.
+During my trip to Broome, I stayed first at Cable Beach Caravan Park, which is located close to Cable Beach, and has a lovely pool and very clean camping amenities.
+I also stayed one night at Kimberley Sands Resort, which is the perfect place to relax and enjoy some luxury after this camping trip.